devmotheg/devmotheg/README.md

 ## **❓ Who are you?**

-I'm Mohamed Muntasir, a self taught developer, aiming to be a full-stack developer & a grandmaster in codeforces.
+I'm Mohamed Muntasir, a self taught developer, aiming to be a full-stack developer.
 The reason I code is because I'm really passionate about coding, in fact I used to code some Roblox games here & there back in the day when I was a kid.

 ## **⭐ Your skills?**